-Here in South Florida, our winters stay pretty comfortable, and it’s common for daytime highs to approach 80 degrees.
-However, we do get some cold snaps where the overnight temperatures drop down to 40 degrees.
+Our winters stay pretty comfortable here in South Florida, and it’s common for daytime highs to approach 80 degrees.
+However, we get some cold snaps where the overnight temperatures drop down to 40 degrees.
 Because we’re so used to the heat, these chilly nights feel pretty cold to us.

-With these cool nights, we sometimes see a drop in humidity, especially if you’re running your heater.
-We’re also used to humidity, so a decrease in air moisture can make the typical Floridian uncomfortable.
-That’s why we recommend considering use of a humidifier in wintertime, at least on the coldest nights of the year.
+We sometimes see a drop in humidity with these cool nights, especially if you’re running your heater.
+However, we’re also used to humidity, so a decrease in air moisture can make the typical Floridian uncomfortable.
+That’s why we recommend considering using a humidifier in wintertime, at least on the coldest nights of the year.
 Let’s cover the top reasons why!

 Cold Air Means Dry Air

 As air temperature decreases, so does its ability to hold moisture.
-In colder climates where the temperature regularly stays below freezing, air is incredibly dry and uncomfortable.
-Here in Florida, our coldest overnight lows are between 30 and 40 degrees, which can still create uncomfortable dryness inside our homes and buildings.
+In colder climates where the temperature regularly stays below freezing, the air is arid and uncomfortable.
+Our coldest overnight lows in Florida are between 30 and 40 degrees, which can still create uncomfortable dryness inside our homes and buildings.
 However, the problem is compounded further by running your heater.

 How Humidifiers Raise the Humidity

-Cool mist humidifiers are a little more complex, using a process called acoustic droplet vibration.
-We won’t get into the details of how exactly it works, but trust us that this method is more energy efficient and does a better job increasing the humidity of your home.
-However, warm mist humidifiers can work in conjunction with your heater to help heat your home, and increased humidity in general makes it easier for your heat pump or air handler to do its job and operate efficiently.
+However, warm mist humidifiers can work with your heater to help heat your home.
+Increased humidity, in general, makes it easier for your heat pump or air handler to do its job and operate efficiently.

 Flu and Allergy Considerations

 Everyone knows that wintertime is flu season, but not many realize the rise in flu is in part tied to humidity.
-When indoor humidity levels are low (less than 25%), three-quarters of airborne flu viruses are able to infect humans.
-However, when humidity levels are raised over 40%, about 80% of airborne flu viruses before they are able to infect a new host.
+When indoor humidity levels are low (less than 25%), three-quarters of airborne flu viruses can infect humans.
+However, when humidity levels are raised over 40%, about 80% of airborne flu viruses can infect a new host.

 While the humidity level needed to feel comfortable varies from person to person, it’s usually reasonable to shoot for levels between 40 – 50% during the Florida winter.